gamedevware/charon/docs/advanced/commands/data_i18n_export.rst

      # remote server
      --dataBase "https://charon.live/view/data/My_Game/develop/"

 --entities
-   A list of types of documents (entities) to scan for texts.
-By default all entities are scanned.
+   A list of types of documents (entities) to export.
+By default all entities *EXCEPT* metadata are exported.

+   - Use space to separate multiple entities.
+   - You can use wildcards (*) at the beginning and end of names.
+   - You can use identifiers in {} instead of names.
+   - You can exclude certain names by using an exclamation mark (!) at the beginning of their names.

    .. code-block:: bash

      # entity name
+     --entities Character
      --entities Character Item

      # all (default)